A few years ago, I felt lost.

 Years later, even if you succeed, you’ll still wish you had started earlier.

-Also, you’re chances of succeeding are higher when you start early.
+Also, your chances of succeeding are higher when you start early.

-You makes mistakes sooner.
+You make mistakes sooner.
 You learn your lessons.
-Then, you slowly move towards the stage when you’re success is an obvious thing.
+Then, you slowly move towards the stage where success is an obvious result.

 5. Realize your strengths